The debate between life insurance company structure rages on into the 21st century. It's not as big a headline as it once was in the industry.

 So a little background is in order.
 Mutuality is arguably the original insurance design.
 At least this is what you’ll hear if you let a mutual company employee tell you the story.
 In truth insurance actually gets the majority of its origins more from fraternals/benefits societies but those are details and who has time for details?

-The claim is that mutuality is the natural starting point for an insurance company.
+The claim is that mutuality is the natural starting point for a stock insurance company.
 A provider of insurance places ownership in the company in the hands of the individuals who hold insurance policies from the company.
-Because of this, the company is beholden to its policy holders and this perfectly aligns the company’s values and goals with the policy holders’ values and goals.
+Because of this, the company is beholden to its policyholders and this perfectly aligns the company’s values and goals with the policyholders’ values and goals.

 Excuse me for making an obscure reference to a country music song I can’t actually tell you the name of (I’m the one from Vermont).
 Starting about two decades ago, several mutual companies decided to ditch the restrictive nature of mutuality and go public.
 Doing so enables them to raise capital via the U.S. capital markets (i.e. selling pieces of yourself or issuing public debt, though mutuals have some choices regarding that last one, just not quite in the same way).